 Put together a team volunteer outing.

-While there’s nothing wrong with the typical team outing (beers at a local bar), reach out to your peers and see if there’s something else that you can do.
+While there’s nothing wrong with the typical team outing (drinks at a local bar), reach out to your peers and see if there’s something else that you can do.
 Perhaps it’s participating in a charity softball tournament or volunteering at a soup kitchen after work.
 No matter what the activity is, you are certain to learn a little more about your colleagues while making a difference.

 Invite students to your office.